PrestaShop/docs/src/content/1.7/modules/concepts/templating/import-js.md

 import AutoCompletSearch from '../../../../admin-dev/themes/new-theme/js/components/auto-complete-search'
 ```

-As you're importing this, we consider that you're using a bundler such as Webpack or Parcel.
-If the file you're trying to import is a TypeScript file, you'll need to add the `TypeScript loader` to your project and a `tsconfig` file.
+If you need to carry out the above import, it is likely you use a bundler such as Webpack or Parcel.
+If the file you are trying to import is a TypeScript file, you need to add the TypeScript loader to your project and a `tsconfig` file.

 Example of a TypeScript loader:
 ```javascript